gagejustins/gagejustins.github.io/_posts/2017-09-06-different-types-of-ai-companies.md

 * _Core AI_: a significant investment that will likely take time to pay off, but can add benefit to almost any sector.
 Will generally be used by data scientists or other engineers who are deeply technical.
 * _Application AI_: a medium term investment that can prove useful soon but will take some time to integrate into business processes.
 Relevant to multiple parts of a business and used by both technical and non-technical staff.
 * _Industry AI_: an investment that can pay dividends almost immediately, but is going to only solve one specific type of problem.
-Will be used mostly (after set-up) by non-technical staff (sales, marketing, etc.).
+Will be used mostly (after setup) by non-technical staff (sales, marketing, etc.).

 These categorizations are generalized, so there are definitely exceptions (Core AI that is quick to deploy, etc.).

 -----